 - Entrance Animation: At least ONE purposeful entrance animation (e.g., bullet points appearing one-by-one to guide the audience)

-- Images/Graphics: At least ONE image or graphic per content slide
+- At least one relevant image on every content slide

 Do not overuse animations or choose flashy transitions.
 In a professional healthcare setting, subtlety is key.
 "Fade" and "Appear" are excellent choices.